3 Cash Flow Problems That Will Damage Your Small Business

 Take action to speed up payment.

 First, invoice promptly.
 Putting off invoicing gives the customer the impression that you don't care how long it takes to get your money.
 Second, take measures to encourage prompt payment, such as clearly stating payment due dates and sending overdue notices.

 There are quick ways to improve your cash flow which can help you get the money you're owed.
 If you must, use collection services when necessary.
 Getting the money any way you can is always better for your cash flow than a bad debt.

 Review your credit policies and the credit histories of customers and/or clients.

 Managing your customers' credit is an important part of cash flow management.
 Weed out unprofitable customers, those that cost more to maintain than they add to the bottom line.
 Flag those who have a history of slow payment.
 Remember that you do not have to extend credit to anyone.
 Getting a credit check on a customer before you extend credit is a good idea.
 If a customer has a history of slow payment, changing the credit terms or even eliminating credit entirely may be necessary.

 Keep Your Business Finances Fit

-If you’ve worked through all the exercises on these two pages, your business finances have gotten a good workout and you're now in an excellent position to improve your cash flow, increase your profits and implement your business plans.
-However, like any new fitness regime, the trick is to keep doing it.
+If your business finances have gotten a good workout and you're now in a better position to improve your cash flow, it's time to increase your profits and implement your business plans.
+However, like any new fitness regime, the trick is to keep at it.
 In this case, that means actively managing your business finances by continuing to use your business budget and analyzing your financial statements regularly so you can make adjustments when and if necessary.

-- Information Technology Makeover - Learn how to secure and manage your business data, manage customer contacts, set up a document management system and prepare an Information Technology maintenance and crisis plan in this Information Technology Makeover.
+- Information Technology Makeover: Learn how to secure and manage your business data, manage customer contacts, set up a document management system and prepare an IT maintenance and crisis plan.